ulfox/nettrust/README.md

     |______________|
 ```

-Once NetTrust receives a query, it checks if there are any answers (hosts resolved).
+Once NetTrust receives a query response, it checks if there are any answers (hosts resolved).
 If there are, it proceeds by updating firewall rules (e.g. nftables) in order to allow network access to the resolved hosts.
 If there is no answer, or if the answer is **0.0.0.0**, no action is taken.
 In all cases, the dns reply is sent back to the requestor process after a firewall decision has been made (if any).

 ## Build